stjordanis/topologies/README.md

-# topologies
+# Intel topology optimizations
-Various topologies that we made optimizations and customizations
+This is a public repository for Intel optimizations for deep learning topologies.